 Mission Lazarus joined Social Enterprise Alliance two years ago to develop their toolbox and surround themselves with other service-minded enterprises in the industry.
 They are continually impressed by the good works and creative approaches of fellow alliance members, stating: “[Social Enterprise Alliance] has opened many doors through its connections, including co-branded goods with other social enterprise companies and nonprofits.
 By way of events and collaborative spaces, we’ve grown our reach and established relationships that deepen our impact in the developing world, maximizing our potential to ignite generational change.”

-To learn more about Mission Lazarus, check out their member directory profile.
+To learn more about Lazarus Artisan Goods, check out their member directory profile.